vinicius-sabadim/wetransfer-assignment/README.md

 [Online demo](https://vinicius-sabadim.github.io/wetransfer-assignment)

-# WeTransfer - Frontend Engineer Assignmet
+# WeTransfer - Frontend Engineer Assignment

 When uploading files on https://wetransfer.com you see our famous progress spinner.
 It grows and grows as it spins around, showing the percentage in the centre.